 Pad Thai has an unmistakable taste.
 It's such a popular recipe because it's common street food in Thailand and one of the most-ordered foods at Thai restaurants.
 No wonder it is the national dish of Thailand.

-Typical pad thai is fried with eggs and fish sauce.
+Typical pad Thai is fried with eggs and fish sauce.
 I often make this vibrant recipe without the fish sauce and it tastes so good.
 Although I have added eggs to this recipe, they are completely optional.
 It still has bold umami flavors but without any animal-based foods.
+If you love vegetarian Thai food you have to try my recipes for Thai basil fried rice and Thai Panang Curry!

 The noodles in this dish are Thai rice noodles.
 The only ingredients in them are rice, water, and tapioca starch.